|

 56-58 Main St (now Family Dollar)

-278 Robinson St (now a doctors office)
+278 Robinson St (now a doctors office, with later store up the street)

 95 Chenango St (downtown between bus depot and Little Venice Italian restaurant; long gone)